Filed Under Businesses

 Corner Bar As Virginia Street became a busier thoroughfare, it became the site of enormous billboards.
 In 1987, ownership of the bar shifted from Eddie Boehme to Paul O'Gorman, known affectionately as Mr. O. Source: Nevada Historical Society Date: 1986

-40 Mile Saloon One of Paul O'Gorman's former bartenders, Duncan Mitchell, purchased the bar, transforming it first into Chapel Tavern and then 40 Mile Saloon.
+40 Mile Saloon After Mr. O’s lost their lease, Duncan Mitchell transformed the bar first into Chapel Tavern and then 40 Mile Saloon.
 The door and windows formerly on the bar's south side have been bricked in, leaving only their outlines behind.
 Creator: Alicia Barber Date: 2015

 Location